anthonygeranio/CloudKit-To-Do-List/README.md

 ## Usage
 1. Go to General and sign your application.
 2. Go to Capabilities and add iCloud + CloudKit to your application.
+3. Make sure that you have an iCloud account active in your simulator.

 ----
 ## Quick Reference